Corporate Governance Statement

 - Clearly defined and formalised requirements for approval and control of expenditure, with investment decisions involving capital or revenue expenditure being subject to formal detailed appraisal and review according to approved levels set by the Board of Governors;

-- A professional independent Audit team whose annual programme is approved by the Audit Committee;
+- A professional independent Internal Audit team whose annual programme is approved by the Audit Committee;

 - Linking the identification and management of risk to the achievement of the University’s strategic objectives through the planning process;

 - Evaluating the likelihood and impact of risks becoming a reality as part of that same process and establishing mitigating controls;